datawire/infra-actions/github-runner-provisioner/README.md

   We use the `D6E-Automaton`'s token in production.
 - `WEBHOOK_TOKEN` - the secret used to configure the webhook in GitHub.
 We use the token stored at `/Keybase/team/datawireio/infra/github-runner-provisioner-secrets`
-- `CODEMAGIC_TOKEN` - the secret used to authenticate to the CodeMagic build API to trigger M1 runners
-- `USE_CODEMAGIC` - a boolean flag to indicate whether to use CodeMagic or AWS to provision M1 runners
 - AWS auth can be configured with `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` or by using the AWS CLI